 Are you a FAN yet?
 Fostering, trapping, transporting; admininstration and graphic design; event planning and fundraising.
 All are ways you can help!

 People like YOU make a difference every day by supporting FAN.
 Your tax-deductible gifts help your community cats live the lives they deserve.

 How to HELP a Stray Cat

-2. Provide shelter from winter weather
+2. Provide shelter from inclement weather

 What Is TNR?

 Nearly 75% of the cats who enter U.S. animal shelters each year end up euthanized.
 Most of those felines are free-roaming, stray or feral, also known as community cats.
 Although some are perfectly adoptable into indoor homes, many are not.
 Their lives belong outside in their neighborhood territories.

 Trap, neuter, and return (TNR) entails trapping, neutering (or spaying) plus vaccinating, and then returning community cats to their original outdoor locations.
 Studies show it’s the most humane and cost-effective method of preventing cats from entering the often-fatal shelter system.

 Once cats are sterilized and vaccinated, they go on to live healthy, happy lives in their neighborhoods.
 Caring residents look out for them, providing shelter and food.
 This is a vast improvement over the failed trap-and-kill approach that’s been implemented in the past.
 TNR improves feral cats’ relationships with the people who live near them, decreasing colony size over time.

 FAN organizes and facilitates trapping, low-cost spaying / neutering, vaccinating and returning of community cats all over the Hampton Roads region of Southeastern Virginia.
 FAN helps prevent thousands of extra kitten births through TNR.
 We also work with local municipal and private shelters to find the best homes for our adoptable cats, offering successful alternatives to euthanasia.